 The COVID-19 pandemic has touched our communities profoundly.
 The Ottawa Public Library is here to provide you with reliable information on where and how to find help in your community.
-Find local news as well as information about the community supports et services available in your neighbourhood.
+Find local news as well as information about the community supports and services available in your neighbourhood.

 Connect with your Community